kaiiwaii/LibreHomework/README.md

 - Manage your exams (coming soon, 50% done)
 - Manage your Documents (coming soon, 50% done)
 - Custom network where you can meet other students through their profiles (coming soon, 50% done)
-- Available in multiple languages
+- Available in multiple languages (en/es/eo/ru/pt/pl) and more coming soon (fr/de)

 ## Project info
 The project is divided in 3 parts: